Element One: The Vehicle

 Element One was the lightest vehicle in the Formula Zero race series, weighing in at approximately 500 lbs.
 The vehicle's chassis was constructed entirely from carbon fiber by Lawrence Tech students in Columbus, Ohio, making Element One the first fuel cell vehicle of its kind.
 The vehicle also featured the most powerful motor in the competition with regenerative braking capabilities.
 Top speed of the vehicle is approximately 70 mph.
 Power is produced from the vehicle's 8 kilowatt Hydrogenics fuel cell module and energy is stored via ultracapacitors.
-All communications between the motor controller, fuel cell and ultracapcitors were programmed by Lawrence Tech students.
+All communications between the motor controller, fuel cell and ultracapacitors were programmed by Lawrence Tech students.
 The advanced technologies and engineering put into the Element One vehicle made this a very ambitious project done by university students.

 Team founders

 Element One, originally called 'Project Blue Devil', was founded in January 2007 by four Lawrence Tech engineering students, Ivan Dimitrov, Camille Robbins, Patrick Morin and Mike Samaroo.
 These four students were passionate about renewable energy and wanted to build a zero emissions vehicle.
 After almost three years of searching for the right opportunity to build a vehicle, Mike Samaroo met the Formula Zero organization in the Netherlands in December 2006 while on a study-abroad program in Germany.
 A month later, the four students regrouped and with the support of their faculty advisor, their proposal to form a Lawrence Tech Formula Zero team was approved by the university.
 The project was founded by the following students and faculty advisor.